Home Shark Introduction Shark Reference Guide Contact/Purchase Menu ☰

 1.4.
 Running Programs with SharkBase

-SharkBase will load itself into memory, execute the CNF file if found, and then run MENU.
+As in the DOS sequence above, type "DO MENU", and SharkBase will load itself into memory, read the CNF file if found, and then run MENU.

-From within SharkBase, that is, when you see the SharkBase 1> prompt (or 2>,...,10>), run a program with the DO command:
+In either instance, from within SharkBase, that is, when you see the SharkBase 1> prompt (or 2>,...,10>), you will run a program via the DO command:

 l>DO menu